aurowallet/launch/validators/README.md

 	"fee": 5
 }
 ```
+`name` better not to exceed 16 characters, more than 16 characters will be replaced by ellipses in wallet.
 `fee` is BP commission fee, value 5 mean is 5%

 **2. Make a folder with BP address, add your logo to  "assets/{bp-node-address}/logo.png"**